 That’s a huge amount of benefits from two supplements that require no prescription and are also great for your entire body.

 When supplementing with oils, the most important thing is to watch for is quality.

 For black seed oil, or Nigella Sativa, first and foremost, you want one that is 100 percent virgin, cold-pressed and hexane-free.

-So, while supplementing omega-3s is a no brainer, it’s not wise to just grab any old fish oil off the shelf.
+Omega-3s have been known to support insulin sensitivity.
+So, while supplementing omega-3s is a no-brainer, it’s not wise to just grab any old fish oil off the shelf.